WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-files/readme.md

 Add loaders for font files in webpack config.

-We will use `file-loader` not `url-loder` as these should be considered *vendor space* assets, but this example shows mime type settings if you were to inline them.
+We will use `file-loader` not `url-loder`, but this example shows mime type settings if you were to inline them.

 _webpack.front.config.js_